PEAKStudentCouncil/website-prod/README.md

 Once that's done, you'll be able to enter the CMS by going to the URL of your new site and appending `/admin`

 ## Contributors
-We have accepted security fix contributions as suggested by GitHub's security-dependabot.
+(1) We have accepted security fix contributions as suggested by GitHub's security-dependabot.
 Thanks to the researchers who are reporting these for open fixing.

+(2) Alexander Wiegman {@madicetea}

+(3) We're looking for more people!
+Blog writers can also be featured here, and there is an easy post-writing system via forestry.io for making new entries.
+Please inquire if interested!

 ## In Closing